ierazo1/Reusable-Modal/README.md

-# Dynamic Component As Modal
+# Dynamic Components Using A Single Modal

-This template should help get you started developing with Vue 3 in Vite.
+This little project help understanding a way to share a modal component with different views/components using the new <script setup> api from vuejs 3.

 ## Recommended IDE Setup